robashton/blog/input/pages/A few notes on Elm 0.17 - The Language/content.markdown

 So it's Haskell?
 ==

-Not really, there are a lot of things in common with Haskell but there are a lot of things that are different too.
-Syntax wise they are same same but different:
+Not really, there are a lot of things in common with Haskell but on closer inspection they are typically same-same-but-different.

 ```haskell
     -- Haskell